SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/automated_testing.md

     When I tap to continue
 ```

-Documents will be in the GitHub action's 'artifacts'.
+Documents will be in the GitHub action's [artifacts](https://docs.github.com/en/free-pro-team@latest/actions/managing-workflow-runs/downloading-workflow-artifacts).
+At the moment, this step will fail if it takes more than 2 minutes to download.
 ```
     Then I download "file-name.pdf"
 ```

-You can give this any number of seconds, though all Steps will timeout after two minutes.
+This Step will let you wait for any number of seconds less than 120 when you are on a page.
+It can help in some situations where you run into timing issues.
+It does nothing for the timing of other steps.
+You can give this Step any number of seconds, though all Steps will timeout after two minutes.
+You can add multiple rows of these if you want.

+The situations that need this are pretty rare, but here's an example: You navigate to a new page and set a field.
+Sometimes it works fine, but someimtes the test says the element does not exist.
+The page needs an extra few seconds to load.
+Add this step in to give it that time.
 ```
     When I wait 10 seconds
 ```